-Especially when you record separate audio using audio recorders like Zoom and microphones like Rode, on top of the built-in audio recording of your DSLR or mirrorless camera.
+When you record separate audio using audio recorders like Zoom and microphones like Rode, on top of the built-in audio recording of your camera, it naturally becomes a challenge to sync them – especially for beginners and newcomers to DaVinci Resolve (versions 18.5, 18, 17, etc).

-How to Automatically Sync Audio and Video in DaVinci Resolve?
+How to Auto Sync Audio and Video Clips in DaVinci Resolve?

 - Import your audio and video clips that need to be synced.